Bradesco Shares

 If a Bradesco branch cannot locate your shares, you will need to provide a document proving ownership of the assets, along with your personal identification documents (ID, CPF, and proof of residence).
 These documents will allow for a detailed investigation of your shareholding position.
 This procedure is important to ensure that shares are properly registered and all information is accurate.

-If you are a shareholder registered in the bookkeeping or Bradesco custody system and have not received your proceeds, visit a Bradesco branch to verify your registration.
-If any discrepancies or missing banking details are identified, update your registration to ensure you receive pending proceeds.
+If you, as a shareholder registered in the Bradesco share registry or custody system, have not received your proceeds, you must visit a Bradesco branch to update your registration details, in order to ensure the receipt of any pending proceeds.

 The status of pending processes can be checked directly at the Bradesco branch where the process was initiated.